Test of lepton universality in beauty-quark decays

 To help overcome the challenge of modelling precisely the different electron and muon reconstruction efficiencies, the branching fractions of \BuKll decays are measured relative to those of \BuJpsiK decays~\cite{LHCb-PAPER-2014-024}.
 Since the $\jpsi\to\ell^+\ell^-$ branching fractions are known to respect lepton universality to within 0.4\%~\cite{Ablikim:2013pqa,PDG2020}, the \RK ratio is determined via the double ratio of branching fractions

 In this equation, each branching fraction can be replaced by the corresponding event yield divided by the appropriate overall detection efficiency (see Methods), as all other factors needed to determine each branching fraction individually cancel out.
 The efficiency of the nonresonant \BuKee decay therefore needs to be known only relative to that of the resonant \BuJpsiKee decay, rather than relative to the \BuKmm decay.
 As the detector signature of each resonant decay is similar to that of its corresponding nonresonant decay, systematic uncertainties that would otherwise dominate the calculation of these efficiencies are suppressed.
 The yields observed in these four decay modes and the ratios of efficiencies determined from simulated events then enable an \RK measurement with statistically dominated uncertainties.
-Percent-level control of the efficiencies is verified with a direct comparison of the \BuJpsiKee and \BuJpsiKmm branching fractions in the ratio \mbox{$\rjpsi=\BR(\BuJpsiKmm)/\BR(\BuJpsiKee)$}, as detailed below.
+As detailed below, percent-level control of the efficiencies is verified with a direct comparison of the \BuJpsiKee and \BuJpsiKmm branching fractions in the ratio \mbox{$\rjpsi=\BR(\BuJpsiKmm)/\BR(\BuJpsiKee)$}, which does not benefit from the same cancellation of systematic effects.

 Candidate \BuKll decays are found by combining the reconstructed trajectory~(track) of a particle identified as a charged kaon, together with the tracks from a pair of well-reconstructed oppositely charged particles identified as either electrons or muons.
 The particles are required to originate from a common vertex, displaced from the proton-proton interaction point, with good vertex-fit quality.
 The techniques used to identify the different particles and to form \Bp candidates are described in Methods.